clubajax/undo-stack/README.md

     npm install @clubajax/undo-stack

-`undo-stack` is (currently) unbuilt, and deployed in ES6.
+`undo-stack` is (currently) unbuilt, and deployed in CJS.
 You would need to include this package within babel if compiling to older browsers.

 ## Example